 The Sierra Vista Municipal Airport (FHU), a general aviation facility, shares runways with Libby Army Airfield and serves Southeastern Arizona.
+See the Airport Rules and Regulations here.

 The airport owns and leases tie-downs and hangars.
 The hangars are furnished with lighting, electrical outlets, skylights, roof turbine vents, and most have electrically operated doors.
 The hangars are located at the general aviation apron site, and the lighted general aviation apron is secured from the public.
 Hangar lessees are provided access cards for security gates and have 24/7 access.
 An aircraft wash rack is located on site.
 In addition to the 62 hangars, 35 tie-down sites are located at the Sierra Vista Municipal Airport General Aviation apron.
 Call (520) 458-5775 to inquire about hangar and tie-down leasing and availability.